sirredbeard/awesome-wsl/README.md

 * [/r/bashonubuntuonwindows](https://www.reddit.com/r/bashonubuntuonwindows/) - Reddit subreddit.
 * [##windows-wsl](https://irc-source.com/channel/freenode/%23%23windows-wsl) IRC channel on Freenode.net.
 * [#debian-wsl](https://www.oftc.net/) IRC channel on OFTC.net.
+* [WSL on GitHub](https://github.com/Microsoft/WSL) for reporting issues with WSL. ![github project][githublogo]
 * [Microsoft Developer feedback page for WSL](https://wpdev.uservoice.com/forums/266908-command-prompt-console-windows-subsystem-for-l).

+# Related Projects

+* [Bash](https://www.gnu.org/software/bash/) - Bash is the GNU Project's shell.
+Bash is the Bourne Again SHell.
+Bash is an sh-compatible shell that incorporates useful features from the Korn shell (ksh) and C shell (csh).
+* [Cygwin](https://cygwin.com/) - Cygwin is a Unix-like environment and command-line interface for Microsoft Windows.
+* [Babun](http://babun.github.io/) - A Linux-like console on a Windows host. ![github project][githublogo]
+* [PuTTY](https://www.putty.org/) - PuTTY is an SSH and telnet client, developed originally by Simon Tatham for the Windows platform. ![github project][githublogo]
+* [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/powershell-scripting?view=powershell-6) - PowerShell is a task automation and configuration management framework from Microsoft, consisting of a command-line shell and associated scripting language.
+* [Visual Studio Code](https://code.visualstudio.com/) - Visual Studio Code ("vscode") is a source code editor developed by Microsoft for Windows, Linux, and macOS.
+It includes support for debugging, embedded Git control, syntax highlighting, intelligent code completion, snippets, and code refactoring.
+* [Windows Services for UNIX](https://en.wikipedia.org/wiki/Windows_Services_for_UNIX) - SFU is a discontinued software package produced by Microsoft which provided a Unix environment on Windows NT and some of its immediate successor operating-systems.
+[TechNet](https://technet.microsoft.com/en-us/library/bb496506.aspx) documentation.

 # More Awesome